zdravkov/kendo-docs/getting-started/mobile/faq.md

 A: The rendering hardware acceleration that Android 4.0 has does indeed perform much better than Android 2.x for View transitions, but the preparation of the hardware accelerated layer that runs the animation takes considerable time.
 Your application will actually be much more responsive if you disable the hardware acceleration from the manifest file.
 Check the [Performance](./performance) article for more information about that.

+### Q: I have some inputs with type date and time.
+When I test on Jelly Bean, I can see date/time pickers in the browser, but they don't work in PhoneGap, why so?

+A: By default Kendo UI Mobile doesn't have integrated date/time pickers as many platforms already support them, excluding iOS 4.x, all Android versions and now WP8.

+The default browser on Nexus 7 is Chrome which supports native HTML5 date/time pickers.
+However PhoneGap still uses the old WebKit found on previous Android devices that doesn't support native pickers.
+To work around that you can use input validation or an external picker library.

 ## BlackBerry